 Ratios are a risk management issue, and should be determined through the process of risk assessment.
-It is not possible to set down definitive staff/student ratios for a particular age group or activity, but guidelines are:
+It is not possible to set down definitive staff/student ratios for a particular age group or activity and staff should follow guidelines for the age and level of risk in the activity.